YuanGongND/ltu/README.md

 4. The closed-ended evaluation codes for LTU and LTU-AS are in [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu/eval) and [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu_as/eval), respectively.
 5. The GPT-assisted data generation code for LTU and LTU-AS are in [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu/qa_generation) and [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu_as/qa_generation), respectively.
 6. The Whisper-feature extraction code for LTU-AS is in [here](https://github.com/YuanGongND/ltu/blob/main/src/ltu_as/extract_whisper_feature.py).
-7. The training scripts with our hyperparameters for each stage for LTU and LTU-AS are in [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu/train_scripts) and [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu_as/train_scripts), respectively.
+7. The training shell scripts with our hyperparameters for each stage for LTU and LTU-AS are in [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu/train_scripts) and [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu_as/train_scripts), respectively.
-8. The finetuning script for LTU and LTU-AS are in [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu/train_scripts) and [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu_as/train_scripts), respectively.
+8. The finetuning python script (which will be called by the above shell scripts) for LTU and LTU-AS are in [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu/train_scripts) and [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu_as/train_scripts), respectively.

+For training, the start point is the training shell scripts at [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu/train_scripts) and [here](https://github.com/YuanGongND/ltu/tree/main/src/ltu_as/train_scripts), these shell scripts will call `ltu-main/{ltu,ltu_as}/finetune.py`, which will call the customerized huggingface transformer which contains the LTU/LTU-AS model and peft package.

 If you have a question about the code, please create an issue.

+## Required Computational Resources

+For LTU/LTU-AS training, we use 4 X A6000 (4 X 48GB=196GB VRAM).
+The code can be run on 1 X A6000 (or similar GPUs).
+To run on smaller GPUs, turn on model parallelism, we were able to run it on 4 X A5000 (4 X 24GB = 96GB).

+For inference, the minimal would be 2 X TitanX (2 X 12GB = 24GB) for LTU and 4 X TitanX (4 X 12GB = 48GB).
+However, you can run inference on CPUs.

 ## Contact
 If you have a question, please create an issue, I usually respond promptly, if delayed, please ping me.